…So what’s Bring The Heat about?

 Bring The Heat is book nine in G.A.
 Aiken’s popular Dragon Kin series.
 It is a paranormal romance story – although I think it would sit happily on the fantasy and/or epic shelf too.
 The story is based in a fantasy world of dragon shape-shifters, magic wielders and humans.

 Read: 2nd – 10th September 2017

-This is only the third book that I’ve read by Ms Aiken but I find her writing style very easy to read and although I haven’t read enough of her Dragon Kin Series to know the multitude of “families” or remember the many ally/enemy relationships that feature in this book, I was quickly submerged into the Dragon Kin world as any snippets of backstory was effortlessly weaved into these pages.
+This is only the third book that I’ve read by Ms Aiken.
+However, I find her writing style very easy to read.
+I haven’t read enough of her Dragon Kin series to know the multitude of “families” or remember the many ally/enemy relationships that feature in this book.
+However, I was quickly submerged into the Dragon Kin world as any snippets of backstory was effortlessly weaved into these pages.

 …So, ummm, was there anything I disliked about it?